renesas-rz/meta-renesas-ai/meta-armnn/README.md

 ## Build Configuration
-**armnn-tensorflow-lite**: Add as a dependency to your recipe/package to add Arm NN TensorFlow Lite support.
+**armnn-tensorflow-lite**: Add as a dependency to your recipe/package to add Arm NN TensorFlow Lite support and the related examples code.
-**armnn-tensorflow-lite-examples**: Add to *IMAGE_INSTALL* to populate Arm NN's TensorFlow Lite parser example code in your build.
 **armnn-dev**, **armnn-tensorflow-lite-dev**:  Useful to add to *IMAGE_INSTALL* when creating an SDK for TensorFlow Lite application development.